scientific-python/blog.scientific-python.org/content/posts/numpy/numpy2/index.md

 culmination of these improvements, allowing us to discard some legacy ABI (Application Binary Interface) that prevented future improvements.

+Some major changes to NumPy internals that were required for key features in 2.0 have been in the works since 2019 at least.
-We started concrete plans for the 2.0 release more than a year ago, at a four hour long [public planning meeting](https://github.com/numpy/archive/tree/main/2.0_developer_meeting) in April 2023.
+We started concrete plans for the 2.0 release itself more than a year ago, at a four hour long [public planning meeting](https://github.com/numpy/archive/tree/main/2.0_developer_meeting) in April 2023.
 Many of the key changes were proposed and discussed.
 The key goals we decided on there were perhaps even larger and more ambitious in scope than